repository-preservation/lcmap-spark/README.md

 * get spark context & perform simple operation
 * python, java, clojure

-## Open questions [WIP]
-* does Python and Miniconda belong in this image or a derivative
-* does Clojure belong in this image or a derivative

 ## Certs for Mesos Authentication
 The following three files must be present in the image /certs directory.
 They can be obtained from Mesos admins.